ledwards/teespring-seller-ios/README.md

 ### Dashboard
 - [ ] A seller can view their basic dashboard with all-time Items Sold and Profit Earned (required)
 - [ ] A seller can change the view to Active, Today, Yesterday, and All-Time data points (required)
+- [ ] A seller can swipe to change the view to Active, Today, etc. (optional)
 - [ ] A seller can view the order history of their campaigns (required)
 - [ ] A seller can view their payout history (optional)
 - [ ] A seller can view a history of their campaigns going to print (optional)